 Common reasons cars lose acceleration power are clogged air, fuel or particle filters or catalytic converter.
 Malfunctioning Mass Air Flow or oxygen sensors can also cause it.
 Faulty fuel injectors, fuel pump or turbocharger or low cylinder compression, can cause power loss.

 Knowing when to service your car and how often to service a car can prevent the common problems above and keep the car service price down.
 If your car has any issue listed above, immediately consult a car repair professional.
-Prompt action can lower your car service price.
+Prompt action can lower your car service price and really preserve the market value of your car in the long term.